dongh722/mini_project/IV_Logger/code/readme.txt

 This folder is for coding.
-Just open instead of plug in on any wall outlet.
+Just OPEN instead of plug in on any power outlet!